AdaniKamal/Remediation/Headers.md

 ## Website Header

-HTTP header is a field of an HTTP request/response that passes additional context and metadata about the request/response.
+<b> HTTP header </b> is a field of an HTTP request/response that passes additional context and metadata about the request/response.

 For example, a request message can use headers to indicate it's preferred media formats, while a response can use header to indicate the media format of the returned body.